 Access to HE Diploma

 pass with 60 credits overall.
-Must include 12 credits in chemistry.
-At least 45 credits at level 3, with 15 credits at distinction and 30 at merit or above.
+Must include 12 credits at distinction in level 3 chemistry.
+At least 45 credits at level 3, with 15 credits at distinction and 30 at merit.

 GCSEs (minimum grade C)